 I will go over the main aspects of what makes a website’s structure solid and what fallacy you should observe and avoid while making decisions for your website’s future.

 The first pillar of your website structure is the development server.
 This server is like running your PC in safe mode.
 You can make all the changes and test them out before pushing them to the production server.
 The production server has you covered compared to the only-production server approach, where a minor change in the website’s code can crush the whole platform.
-Developers can try out new stuff without the pressure of bringing the entire thing crashing down.
-Moreover, in the case of businesses that focus on innovation, they must have a training ground for their software where the client can see how the new feature will look and how it will impact the business once it is decided it gets pushed to the live server.
+Developers can try out new stuff without the pressure of crashing the entire thing down.
+Moreover, businesses that focus on innovation must have a training ground for their software where the client can see how the new feature will look and how it will impact the business once it is decided it gets pushed to the live server.

 Tracking Code Changes

 The second pillar involves choosing the method of tracking code changes that you will use throughout the project lifespan.
-The go-to option is using the solution of GIT & Issue tracking, which facilitates the communication between the stakeholders.
-All parties from developers, project managers, and clients, have access to all the changes made to the code in chronological order.
-This is especially useful for rollbacks, when a newer version doesn’t work as intended.
+The go-to option is using the GIT & Issue tracking solution, which facilitates communication between the stakeholders.
+All parties, from developers, project managers, and clients, have access to all the changes made to the code in chronological order.
+This is especially useful for rollbacks when a newer version doesn’t work as intended.
 You can return to a previous stable version while the developers tinker with it to figure out what breaks the code.
 Moreover, tracking solutions allow big teams to pinpoint which user has changed certain elements.